ckj96/coms4995_colorization/recommendation/README.md

+# Reference Image Recommendation
-# Image Similarity using Deep Ranking
+Image Similarity using Deep Ranking

 > Mathjax/Latex is heavily used in this README file.
 Please download [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima) in order to render Mathjax/Latex in Github correctly.